Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Getting-Started.md

 To make it easy I made a zip file with the exact folder structure I use, and with all the files you need inside of it.

 You can [download it here](https://mega.nz/#!ovIEhS5D!Eke5679s1qnOJEv8Bs3BSBIGjsHzn5Zzmj0-w6hrAk4)

+If you're using the Hedgehog1286 you also need [DFUGUI](https://github.com/Zeigren/DFUGUI/releases)

 This is where I got all those programs, so you can check there for updates in the future and if you want to download all the files yourself.